kuzzleio/kuzzle/doc/2/guides/advanced/secrets-vault/index.md

 Once Kuzzle has successfully loaded the file containing the secrets, it exposes its decrypted content to your application.

-Secrets are accessible in the [app.vault.secrets](/core/2/framework/classes/backend-vault/properties) property after startup.
+Secrets are accessible in the [app.vault.secrets](/core/2/framework/classes/backend-vault/properties) property.

 ## Accessing secrets in your plugin